← Back to all posts

 Your Next Party Deserves Better

-Stop sending invitations into the void.
-Stop guessing who saw your invite and who forgot.
-Stop chasing RSVPs in group chats where half the people have already replied and the other half have muted the thread.
+Stop sending invitations into the void and guessing who saw your invite, and quit chasing RSVPs in group chats where half the people already replied and the other half muted the thread.
+Send invitations that actually get seen, then make it effortless to respond and follow up only with the people who need it.